cemenenkoff/norbit/README.md

 <!-- TOC --><a name="12-what-makes-it-so-difficult"></a>
 ## 1.2 What makes it so difficult?
-Solving the $n$-body problem is notoriously difficult because the gravitational interactions between each pair of objects create a highly complex, non-linear system of differential equations that cannot be solved analytically for $N>2$.
+Solving the N-body problem is notoriously difficult because the gravitational interactions between each pair of objects create a highly complex, non-linear system of differential equations that cannot be solved analytically for $N>2$.
 Additionally, the problem's sensitivity to initial conditions, known as chaos, makes long-term predictions highly sensitive to even the smallest perturbations.

 <p align="center">
   <img src="images/readme/n-body-graph.jpg", width="400"/>